By Preet Majithia

 10,000m

-The 10,000m is the event where we currently have the greatest insight into the qualification situation, partly because of the small fields, and that the qualifying window takes into account marks from 25 February this year.
+The 10,000m is the event where we currently have the greatest insight into the qualification situation, partly because of the small fields, and that the qualifying window takes into account marks beginning on February 25, 2024.

 Alongside the standards it was announced that the qualification process has been revised to include only the top three from the Cross Country Tour, reduced from the previous top eight.
 The field size remains at 27.